-Centralization Phenomenon: Its Usefulness in Evaluating and Treating Referred PainDONELSON RONALD MD; SILVA, GREGORY PT; MURPHY, KENNETH MDSpine: March 1990 Article: PDF Only Abstract In patients with low-back and radiating leg pain, a clinical phenomenon has been described known as “centralization,” which occurs during a mechanical evaluation protocol described by McKenzie.
+Centralization Phenomenon: Its Usefulness in Evaluating and Treating Referred PainDONELSON, RONALD, MD; SILVA, GREGORY, PT; MURPHY, KENNETH, MDSpine: March 1990 - Volume 15 - Issue 3 - p 211–213 Article: PDF Only Abstract Author Information In patients with low-back and radiating leg pain, a clinical phenomenon has been described known as “centralization,” which occurs during a mechanical evaluation protocol described by McKenzie.
 Relocation of the most distal pain in a proximal or central direction characterizes the pain behavior when patients are assessed in this fashion.
 Centralization typically occurs rapidly and can be maintained.
 In a review of 87 such patients, centralization occurred in 76 (87%).
 Its occurrence during initial mechanical evaluation is a very accurate predictor of successful treatment outcome and reliably determines the appropriate direction of treatment exercise.
 Nonoccurrence of centralization accurately predicts poor treatment outcome and was a helpful early predictor of the need for surgical treatment.
 Department of Orthopaedics, State University of New York, Syracuse, New York. © Lippincott-Raven Publishers.